kajetansw/solar-forms/README.md

 and initiates form control properties.

 Still, our form group needs to know which form controls belong to which form inputs.
-This is why we bind those together by assigning `formGroupName` property to form inputs with the same name, as defined for the form control.
+This is why we bind those together by assigning `formControlName` property to form inputs with the same name, as defined for the form control.